 Who runs SI?

-Gale Keraga, Director, Office of Academic Achievement, and Maggie Tongue, Director of the Union Scholars program, administer the SI program.
-They will be happy to answer your questions about SI.
+Gale Keraga, Director of Academic Achievement, manages the SI program.
+She is happy to answer your questions about SI.